 Paths for People is currently working to have a default 30 km/h speed limit instated in all residential areas.
 Studies have show that this decrease in speed can significantly decrease the likelihood of fatality.
 We’re taking action to make our communities safer for everyone.

-Over 100 communities in North America host Cyclovia—or Open Streets—events, where urban streets are temporarily closed to cars and opened to humans.
+100+ communities in North America host Open Streets—events, where urban streets are temporarily closed to cars and opened to humans.
 Paths for People is ready to join the movement!